-About 20 to 30 out of 100 people with syphilis have a relapse of the secondary stage of syphilis during the latent stage.footnote 1 A relapse means the person had passed through the second stage, had no symptoms, then began to experience secondary-stage symptoms again.
+Some people have a relapse of the infection during its latent stage.
+A relapse means that the person was symptom-free but then started having symptoms again.
 Relapses can occur several times.

-When relapses no longer occur, a person is not contagious through contact.
-But a woman in the latent stage of syphilis may still pass the disease to her developing baby and may have a miscarriage, a stillbirth, or give birth to a baby infected with congenital syphilis.
+When relapses no longer occur, a person isn't contagious through contact.
+But those who are pregnant may still pass the infection to their baby.
+They may have a miscarriage or a stillbirth.
+Or their baby may be born infected (congenital syphilis).

 Tertiary (late) stage

-- Gummata, which are large sores inside the body or on the skin.
+- Gummata.
+These are large sores inside the body or on the skin.

-- Cardiovascular syphilis, which affects the heart and blood vessels.
+- Cardiovascular syphilis.
+This affects the heart and blood vessels.

 Author: Healthwise Staff

 Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.